Portuguese Americans: History

 Touro Synagogue in Newport, Rhode Island, was founded by Portuguese Jews in 1763.

-Bilateral ties date from the earliest years of the United States.
-Following the American Revolutionary War, Portugal was the first neutral country to recognize the United States.

-Portuguese people have had a very long history in the United States, since 1634.
+Portuguese people have emigrated to the modern United States since 1634.
 The first documented Portuguese to live in colonial America was Mathias de Sousa, possibly a Sephardic Jew of mixed African background.
 The oldest synagogue in the country, the Touro Synagogue, is named after one of these early Portuguese Jews, Isaac Touro.